a10networks/a10networks.github.io/faq/technology-check-list.md

 #### Case3:

-When a changed object notifies those objects that do not need to infer a specific type
+When a changed object notifies objects that do not need to infer a specific type

 refer to: [https://cn.rx.js.org/manual/overview.html\#h12](https://cn.rx.js.org/manual/overview.html#h12)